2025 Cambodian–Thai border crisis: Independent analysis

-Several third-party think tanks and analysis firms have concluded that escalation primarily originated from the Cambodian side.

-Nathan Ruser, a satellite data analyst at the Australian Strategic Policy Institute (ASPI), and his researcher Angela Atitaya Suriyasenee, assessed that the military tensions leading up to the 24 July 2025 clash originated mainly from the Cambodian side.
+Nathan Ruser, a satellite data analyst at the Australian Strategic Policy Institute (ASPI), and Thai-Australian researcher Angela Atitaya Suriyasenee, assessed that the military tensions leading up to the 24 July 2025 clash originated mainly from the Cambodian side.
 He noted that Cambodian forces had reinforced multiple positions before the 28 May incident and rapidly deployed further units afterward.
 According to his analysis, Cambodia was responsible for 33 escalatory actions compared to 14 by Thailand, while nine were joint de-escalatory measures.
-These findings were based on official situation reports rather than satellite imagery as was widely assumed.
+These findings were based on official situation reports rather than satellite imagery as was widely assumed but the author noted that there was a lack of visual of inside Thailand army movement on the internet.

 In a report by its defence analyst and Asia-Pacific editor Ridzwan Rahmat, Janes Information Services likewise observed that Cambodian forces had fortified the border region in advance, with satellite imagery between March and August 2025 showing newly constructed bunkers, access roads, and defensive positions near Trapeang Kul.

 A BBC News article by Jonathan Head, its long-time South East Asia correspondent in Bangkok, similarly described the events of 24 July as beginning with a Cambodian rocket barrage into Thailand, followed by retaliatory Thai air strikes.